Asbestcode/Asbestcode/README.md

 - 🔭 I’m currently studying Web Development
 - 🌱 I already made this GitHub profile page
-- ⚡ Besides web development i like
+- ⚡ Besides web development i like döner
 - 💬 You can get in touch with me by e-mail at [details@gmx.de](mailto:details@gmx.de)

 ### My Experience